Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

 where $\epsilon=0.01$ is the dust-to-gas mass ratio, $H_d$ is the dust scale height and we vary $H_d$ from $H/10$ to $H/2$.
 We can think of this approach to represent that the dust and gas gather around the planet and then dust settles to the disc midplane.
 Fluxes from the planetary envelopes are given in the upper panels of Figure \ref{fig:twhydraesettle}.
 In this approach, when the luminosity is low, settling has little effect on the dust emission.
-The temperature in the envelope equals the background disc temperature, while the vertically integrated density is unchanged.
+The temperature in the envelope equals the background disc temperature, and the vertically integrated density is also unchanged.
 When the luminosity is high, stronger settling increases the emission.
-This is because the disc midplane temperature is higher than the atmosphere temperature in these luminous cases, and with stronger settling more dust is at the disc midplane.
+This is because { the temperature at the inner envelope} is significantly higher than { the temperature at the outer envelope} in these luminous cases, and with stronger settling { the $\tau_{mm}=1$ surface reveals the hotter inner envelope}.
 In the second approach, we assume that the dust density increases proportionally to the gas density in the envelope.
-The proportionality is the background dust density change due to settling.
+The proportionality is the background dust density change due to settling without the presence of the planet.
 Thus, we have

-We can also think of this approach to represent gathering and settling, but in an opposite way.
-In this approach, dust first settles in the disc and then the planet gathers the envelope locally.
-Equation \ref{eq:rhod2} is also consistent with the density structure expected from pebble accretion as described in Section \ref{sec:formation}.
-The resulting fluxes are shown in the bottom panels of Figure \ref{fig:twhydraesettle}.
-This settling model provides higher fluxes, and the envelopes around a 10 $M_{\oplus}$ core can explain the observations.
+We can also think of this approach to represent gathering-and-settling, but in an opposite way from Equation \ref{eq:rhod1}.
+In this approach, dust first settles in the disc and then the planet gathers the envelope (including both gas and dust) horizontally.
+Equation \ref{eq:rhod2} is also consistent with the density structure expected from pebble accretion as described in Section \ref{sec:formation}. { Equation \ref{eq:rhod2} leads to a higher dust density than Equation \ref{eq:rhod1} within the envelope since $\rho(\bar{r},z)$ in the envelope is always larger than the background disc density $\Sigma(\bar{r})/(\sqrt{2\pi}H)exp\{-z^2/(2H^2)\}$. } Thus, this settling model provides higher fluxes (the resulting fluxes in the bottom panels of Figure \ref{fig:twhydraesettle}), and the envelopes around a 10 $M_{\oplus}$ core can explain the TW Hydrae observations.
 To understand which model is more realistic, we need to include dust in 3-D simulations as in \cite{Krapp2021}.
 Overall, our simple models suggest that settling increases the envelope's thermal flux.